 Some examples of this include Cisco’s WebEx, Microsoft Teams, or Marco Managed Video (MMV).
 You’re also likely familiar with more basic platforms like Zoom, Skype, or Google Meet, which provide video conferencing, but don’t include additional collaboration and security tools.

-- Room to Room (also known as Telepresence) > > Hosted voice phones look just like normal phones with a handset, cradle and buttons.
-But, instead of connecting to a > standard phone line, these phones have an Ethernet connection that carries phone calls over an IP data network.
-This > configuration allows you to save money on phone services because your calls will travel over a data network or the > Internet, rather than requiring separate phone lines.
-This cloud-based service can be deployed over a public or private > cloud; hybrid applications don’t currently have a position in the hosted voice market. > > For businesses operating with a public cloud, a hosted desktop option is available.
-Your infrastructure is located in a > data center, which can be located anywhere in the world.
-Typically, you'll see the public cloud data approach work best > for smaller organizations.
+- Room to Room (also known as Telepresence)

+Hosted voice phones look just like normal phones with a handset, cradle, and buttons.
+But instead of connecting to a standard phone line, these phones have an ethernet connection that carries phone calls over an IP data network.
+This configuration allows you to save money on phone services because your calls will travel over a data network or the Internet, rather than requiring separate phone lines.

+For businesses operating with a public cloud, a hosted desktop option is available.
+Your infrastructure is located in a data center, which can be located anywhere in the world.
+Typically, you'll see the public cloud data approach work best for smaller organizations.